 Let’s summarize the suitability of long option strategies:

-When an investor goes short a call or short a put as their sole option strategy, they’re seeking income.
-Similar to long options, these strategies are referred to as speculative.
-However, these are much riskier investments when they’re uncovered (naked), which is the assumption we’ll make in this section.
+When an investor goes short a call or short a put as their only option strategy, they’re typically seeking income.
+These strategies are also considered speculative.

 Let’s summarize the suitability of short naked option strategies:

-Unlike the speculative strategies we’ve discussed, hedging strategies aim to reduce risk of stock options.
-There are two hedging strategies to be aware of:
+Unlike the speculative strategies above, hedging strategies are designed to reduce risk in a stock position.
+Two common hedging strategies are:

-Index options can be used to protect entire portfolios, including mutual funds.
+Index options can also hedge an entire portfolio, including mutual funds.
 For example, a fund manager of a large-cap stock fund could purchase S&P 500 puts to protect against a bear market.
-If the market declined, the portfolio’s losses would be offset by the returns of the put.
+If the market declines, losses in the portfolio may be offset by gains in the put position.

 Let’s summarize the suitability of hedging strategies:

-Income strategies involve an investor selling an option against a stock position.
-There are two income strategies to be aware of:
+Income strategies involve selling an option against a stock position.
+Two common income strategies are:

 Let’s summarize the suitability of a covered call: